OpenVZ/vzkernel/Documentation/core-api/printk-formats.rst

 	If variable is of Type,		use printk format specifier:
 	------------------------------------------------------------
+		char			%hhd or %hhx
+		unsigned char		%hhu or %hhx
+		short int		%hd or %hx
+		unsigned short int	%hu or %hx
 		int			%d or %x
 		unsigned int		%u or %x
 		long			%ld or %lx